gvwilson/thirdbit/src/fiction/santas/index.md

 an' this is my crew."
-He waved his sword to include the dozen figures now standing around and behind the new arrivals, all of whom just happened to have sharp pieces of metal or thuddy things[^thuddy-things] in their hands.
+He waved his sword to include the dozen figures now standing around and behind the new arrivals, all of whom just happened to have sharp pieces of metal in their hands.

-[^thuddy-things]: I.e., things that go "thud" when they hit you.

 "This is Santa Hood,"
 Santa Greenwood said reluctantly.
-"And Figleaf—they're Vidancia's."
+"And Figleaf—they're Vidancia's grand-something."

-"It's Finner," Finner corrected automatically.
+"It's Finner," Finner corrected automatically, but no-one noticed.
-No-one noticed.

-The pause stretched awkwardly
+The pause stretched
 until Santa Greenwood sighed heavily and gestured at Captain Clausbeard.
-"And *this* is my dad."
+"And this is my dad."

+"Pleased t' meet yez."
+The peg-legged santa doffed his hat and bowed in Santa Hood's direction.
+"The crew'll find some you some tea and dry clothes.
+Got plenty o' both this trip," he added expansively.

+"Oh,
+so you're hauling cargo now?"
+Santa Greenwood muttered.

+His father scowled,
+and for a moment Finner could see what Santa Greenwood was going to look like when he was older.
+"Nothin' shameful about haulin' cargo when there's danger about.
+Times like these,
+I figure it's every true santa's duty to—"

+"Tell no tales!
+Tell no tales!" the parrot squawked, nipping at the pirate's ear.

+"Ow!
+Avast, you pestilence,
+I wasn't goin' to—"
+Clausbeard swatted at the parrot, and for a moment Finner could see how much the pirate must have looked like Santa Greenwood in his youth.
+"Anyway,
+let's get you that tea."

 </section>